arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 is a language, which dictates us what we can and can't do, it's the compiler that enforces that we follow the rules.

-So what happens if we were to call `greet` like this?
+So what happens if we were to call `greet` like this instead:

 ```ts
 greet(1);